 Our program is allopathic, meaning all graduates will receive a Doctor of Medicine degree.

-Yes, we welcome our students to pursue dual-degree degree programs with nearby universities.
+Yes, we welcome our students to pursue other programs with nearby universities.

 No. We encourage you to follow your own career path.

 The school is not part of a university.
-However, we have dual-degree programs with nearby universities.
+However, we collaborate with nearby universities on various programs.

 Our academic requirements include the following: